ioos/Cloud-Sandbox/DEPLOYMENT.md

 In case you've already deployed cloud resources but your local Cloud Sandbox terraform directory/files are destroyed or or lost, or if you work on multiple copies, you can restore the Terraform state from the remote S3 bucket by simply running `terraform init -backend-config=config.s3.tfbackend` again.
 If you were using a custom workspace, switch to that workspace with `terraform workspace select`.
 Once you run `terraform plan` you should see that no new resources need to be created.

-*© Copyright 2025 RPS Group.
-All rights reserved.*
+*© Copyright 2026 Tetra Tech, Inc. All rights reserved.*